bain-cs110/bain-cs110.github.io/pages/_assignments/tutorials/tutorial_5.md

 canvas_allowed_extensions: "py"
 ---

+> **Note**: If you downloaded the tutorial files prior to about 12:30pm Wed, May 8th, there's a bug in the `p1_utilities` file that causes some issues.
+You can download the versions at the below links with that bug fixed!

 The goal of this tutorial is to get you more comfortable with event handlers.
 The demo files for Lecture 15 + 17 might be helpful in completing this exercise!
 Remember, we expect you to watch the pre-recorded lecture BEFORE completing the tutorial.

 * * *